 - String (or elastic)

 - Scissors

 - Hole punch (optional)

-- Lollypop stick (optional)

 - 1. Print out some of the masks for your group to choose from.
-If you don't have a printer you could get your group to copy the designs onto paper or card, and then follow the rest of the instructions to make their mask. - 2.
+If you don't have a printer you could get your group to copy the designs onto paper or card and then follow the rest of the instructions to make their mask. - 2.
 Time to let the creativity flow and decorate the masks!
 Once done, carefully cut around the outline and the eyes it can be a little fiddly so you may need to help younger children. - 3.
 Carefully punch out the two holes at the sides of the mask.
 A hole punch is helpful for this, but you could use a sharp pencil or the scissors. - 4.
 Measure a piece of string around your head so that you get the right size.
 Tie the string between the two holes. - 5.
 You can use the masks to create some wild performances.
-If possible, ask the children to research their animal online or in books.
-Perhaps they can find out where they live, what they eat and a fun fact.
-Watching some videos of the animal could give them some performance inspiration too! - 6.
-After their research, its performance time!
 Can they move around like their animal and make some of its calls/noises?
-Individually, or in pairs/groups, they could present their research findings and a fun fact!
+Individually, or in pairs/groups, they could go away and research their animal and then present their findings.